Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
 But each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
 (James 13-15)

 At the heart of everything is desire.
 Desire is the first cause.
-We either desire to have relationships that are not only good, but also true, because this is only right action to do.
+We either desire to have relationships that are not only good but also true, as this is the only right action to take.

-Any claim that we have a natural propensity to sin may appear correct superficially, but when we look a little deeper we will see that this is not exactly the case.
-The process described by James gives us a better understanding of how we violate the rights of another, and commit sin by doing so.
+Any claim that we have a natural propensity to sin may appear correct superficially, but when we look a little deeper, we will see that this is not exactly the case.
+The process described by James gives us a better understanding of how we violate the rights of others and commit sin by doing so.

 What are our natural rights?
-Everybody knows that this is to love one another.
-Unfortunately, when we are growing as children, we perform acts that do not express love towards our brothers and sisters at times.
-These may even be done unwittingly.
-Likewise we may do the same to our parents.
-In the event that we do not violate the rights of our immediate family members, we still cannot ignore our Creator God.
+Everyone knows that these rights include loving one another.
+Unfortunately, as children, we sometimes perform acts that do not express love toward our brothers and sisters, and these may even be done unwittingly.
+Likewise, we may do the same to our parents.
+Even if we do not violate the rights of our immediate family members, we still cannot ignore our Creator God.
 Our Creator has a natural right to participate in our lives and is worthy of our devotion.
-For what puppet says to its creator, “Don’t pull my strings?”
+What puppet says to its creator, “Don’t pull my strings?”
 Or to the ventriloquist, “Don’t use me as your prop?”

 Clay

-The idea that we are nothing but clay molded into whatever form our Creator determines is used in Scripture to remind the nation Israel that they exist only because they were chosen because of a promise made to Abraham, Isaac and Jacob, that the God Himself would be born into that nation to right the wrongs, fulfill His purpose and bring peace to mankind.
-However, because the nation is made up of individuals, each individual born into the nation ought to think of themselves as clay.
-They have no choice except to do what their Creator desires or be destroyed.
+The idea that we are nothing but clay molded into whatever form our Creator determines is used in Scripture to remind the nation of Israel that they exist only because they were chosen due to a promise made to Abraham, Isaac, and Jacob—that God Himself would be born into that nation to right the wrongs, fulfill His purpose, and bring peace to mankind.
+However, because the nation is made up of individuals, each person born into the nation ought to think of themselves as clay.
+They have no choice but to do what their Creator desires or face destruction.

-Grasping the concept that Israel was a nation created by God for His purpose to bring salvation and peace to the world through a person, who does not perform one act of depravity, is difficult for many people to do for some reason.
+Grasping the concept that Israel was a nation created by God for His purpose—to bring salvation and peace to the world through a person who does not commit acts of depravity—is difficult for many people for some reason.
 The Scriptures always seem to treat Israel as the chosen nation of God.

-What expositors tend to overlook is that a nation consists of people, who are given the right of exercising freewill.
+What expositors tend to overlook is that a nation consists of people who are given the right to exercise free will.
 The people can do whatever they like, even though the wise would never commit a depraved act.
-The wise are fully aware that to do so may not necessarily infringe upon another person, but could certainly violate the right of God to be recognized as Creator, and therefore absolute sovereign.
+The wise are fully aware that doing so may not necessarily infringe upon another person but could certainly violate God's right to be recognized as Creator and, therefore, absolute sovereign.

-The Old Testament Scriptures are very clear about what rights Israel as a nation has, and points out that this nation exists as a corporate body where everyone can have their say.
-However, when anyone decides to violate his or her relationship with God, by not respecting Him for Who He Is, then they will not be part of the plan and purpose of the Creator.
-That person has elected to opt out.
+The Old Testament Scriptures are very clear about the rights Israel has as a nation and point out that this nation exists as a corporate body where everyone can have their say.
+However, when anyone decides to violate his or her relationship with God by not respecting Him for who He is, that person will not be part of the plan and purpose of the Creator.
+They have chosen to opt out.

 Through the prophet Isaiah, God declared: